genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ---

 :::note
 If you have a workspace configured, go straight to the [generating an application](#part-two) section.
 :::

 ## Generating a workspace {#part-one}
-This tutorial assumes that you have an access token for the `@genesislcap` package registry ([see here](/web-ui-reference/cli/#pre-flight-steps)).
+This tutorial assumes that you have an access token for the `@genesislcap` package registry.

 ### GenesisX CLI
-If you haven't already done this, you'll want to install the Genesis CLI tool:
+If you haven't already installed the Genesis CLI tool, do it now:

 ```
 $ npm install -g @genesislcap/foundation-cli